amoe/bugenhagen/README.md

 This is going to strip a given set of matches.
 This is a postprocessing step that can be run after the `extract_article_content` step.

+## `extract_article_v0.perl`

+A previous version of `extract_article_content` that expects to locate the article content in a different HTML structure; specifically it just takes the content of the first `article` element verbatim.

+## `driver.perl`

+This works with `extract_article_v0` as a wrapper script.
+It just runs the `tidy` program on the output before and after, to eliminate spurious changes caused by the parsing and re-parsing of the output.